southworks/botbuilder-js/docs/FunctionalTests/functional_tests_on_bots_from_scratch_to_ci.md

 ## Introduction

-This article walks you through making and developing functional tests for bots testing from scratch to CI.
+This article walks you through making and developing functional tests for bots from scratch to CI.

 We will be covering the basics of making a simple echo bot to test, write functional tests using [Mocha](https://mochajs.org/) and create an [Azure CI](https://docs.microsoft.com/en-us/azure/devops/pipelines/get-started/what-is-azure-pipelines?view=azure-devops) to Deploy the bot and running tests.